ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 * Upgraded the Bootstrap libraries to version 2.2.1.
 * Added several new theme options to control UI appearance and behavior.
+* Navigation bar menus now have hierarchical sub-menus for a more intuitive experience.
 * Reworked the underlying layout code to support fully responsive design, allowing any site to look great and actually be usable on mobile devices like an iPhone or iPad.